dlittig/overlay/README.md

 # Overlay

 Overlay is an app that can be used to watch videos from plattforms like Youtube and Twitch.
 It lays and stays on top of other windows.
-The app can be used in Windows, MacOS and Linux.
+The app can be used on Windows, MacOS and Linux.

 ## 1 Get started
 At first we need to setup the environment to develop the app.